haripratapsn/Java-Notes/README.md

-The notes are about my progress on learning Java-Basics repository.
+The notes are about my progress on learning, Java-Basics repository.